DanialArab/LLM/README.md

         completion = generate_text(prompt)
         print(completion.result)

-which gives me back on ly the code:
+which gives me back only the code:

         ```python
         # Iterate across a list in Python